Archaeology Graduate Program Overview

 Proficiency in one modern, scholarly language other than English is required.
 In addition, the candidate must attain proficiency in a second scholarly language or in a field language or in a laboratory skill.
-The election of one among these options shall be made following consultation by the student with his/her advisor.
+The election of one among these options shall be made following consultation by the student with their advisor.
 Proficiency in language(s) and/or laboratory skill must be demonstrated before the special examination is taken.

 Although no specified period of fieldwork or field training is required, it is expected that each student's program of study will include adequate experience in field methods through the student's participation in archaeological field projects.
 This fieldwork is frequently related to the gathering of data for the dissertation.